misener/GRTTWaK-website/events/index.md

 {{ event.date | date: "%A, %B %-d, %Y" }} at <a href="{{ event.venue.url }}"> {{ event.venue.name }}</a> ({{ event.venue.address }})

-{% if event.showtimes == nill %}We've announced this show, but reader signup and tickets are not available yet.
+{% if event.showtimes == nill %}We've scheduled this show, but reader signup and tickets are not available yet.
 For a heads-up, [join the newsletter](http://www.grownupsreadthingstheywroteaskids.com/mailing-list/).{% endif %}

 {% for showtime in event.showtimes %}
 {% if event.showtimes.size > 1 %}### {{ showtime.name }}